 Myochin family is a lineage of armour makers of 53 generations over 850 years, evolving with the times.
 The present Myochin family is based in Himeji of Hyogo prefecture, are Munemichi (79 years old, father), the third son Munetaka (45 years old).
 The 53rd family head of the Myochin is a blacksmith and the second son Munehiro (47years old) is a swordsmith (the first generation of Myochin as swordsmith).

 The Myochin is an old well-known family of craftsmen with a unique forging technique, that has been passed on since the Heian Period (794-1185).
 The family dates back to the twelfth century and their business originated from armour, which has been used by aristocrats like the emperors as well as the major clans of Samurai warriors.
-It is said that the emperor Konoe (1142-1155) commissioned the family to make a suit of armour and bit.
+It is said that the emperor Konoe (1142-1155) commissioned the family to make a suit of armour.
 The emperor was pleased by their work and praised their armour for its excellence, particularly mentioning that it is such a rare armour that makes a sonorous, bright and clear sound and gave them the brand name “Myochin” (“bright” and “rare”)

 The brand name “Myochin” has been spread across the country with the reputation of brilliant forging skill.
 Many Daimyo, feudal lords, used their armours.
 During the Edo period, the Myochin was employed by the Sakai family, the lord of Himeji, so that they came to Himeji with the Sakai family from Gunma prefecture.